-Outside the United States coverage is limited to Urgent Care services and care needed in a Medical Emergency only.
-If you are requesting reimbursement for Urgent Care or Medical Emergency services received while outside of the United States, you must submit a health care reimbursement claim form along with an itemized bill and proof of payment.
+If you are requesting reimbursement for services received while outside of the United States, you must submit an HPHC Healthcare Reimbursement Claim Form along with an itemized bill and proof of payment.
 We may also require you to provide additional documentation, including, but not limited to: (1) records from financial institutions clearly demonstrating that you have paid for the services that are the subject of the claim; (2) the source of funds used for payment; and (3) an English translated description of the services received.